spoorn/media-to-ascii/README.md

 # Media-To-Ascii
 CLI and utilities for converting media files (images/videos) to ascii outputs (output media file or print to console).
-Supports most standard image formats, and some video formats.
+Supports most standard image formats and video formats (depends on OpenCV).

 Only output format for videos is `.mp4` at the moment